GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 ![Blockchain blocks content](/images/blockchain_blocks.png "Blockchain blocks content")

-These blocks are considered *immutable* as it's **infeasible to modify them** once they are appended to the database.
-The deeper the block is in the chain the harder it is to change.
+These blocks are **immutable**, they cannot be modified once they are appended to the database.

+The only way to change some information is to replace the entire block and produce the largest chain, as we will see later, this is **extremelly difficult and lacks incentives**.

 This immutability provides great **transparency** to the system, absolutely all the blocks and their information can be seen by anyone, anytime.
 Take a look at the first block of the Bitcoin blockchain [here](https://www.blockchain.com/btc/block/0).

-> Transactions within a block are organized using a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), which helps verify their integrity.
+> Blockchains storing transactions within a block organize them by using a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) to verify their integrity.

-Each node in the network has a database containing all the blockchain information and a need to coordinate all the nodes' data arises, this is one of the problems that *distributed systems* face and why many *consensus mechanisms* were created.
+For a block to take part of the blockchain, the [full nodes](https://en.bitcoin.it/wiki/Full_node) on the network must agree that it contains legitimate information.

+Each *full node* holds a copy of the entire database and validates that the transactions and blocks meet the **blockchain's consensus rules**, communicating its decisions to the others in the network.
+It also updates the copy as new blocks are added.

+Coordinating all the nodes is a complex problem in a **distributed system** and the reason why many **consensus mechanisms** were created.

 ### Distributed systems and consensus mechanisms